 Tana L. Utley is a vice president of Caterpillar Inc. with responsibility for the Large Power Systems Division.
-Through this global organization, Caterpillar designs and manufactures the most comprehensive lineup of large diesel and natural gas engines and remanufactured components in the industry.
+Through this global organization, Caterpillar designs and manufactures the most comprehensive lineup of large diesel and natural gas engines in the industry.
+The large engine product portfolio includes Cat, Perkins, MaK, and MWM branded products.
+Applications served include Cat machines, electric power generation, marine, oil & gas, industrial, and locomotive.
+The division also includes engine component design and manufacturing.

 Utley joined Caterpillar in 1986 and held a variety of engineering and general management positions across Caterpillar prior to her appointment as vice president.

 Utley earned a bachelor’s degree in mechanical engineering from Bradley University and a master’s degree in management from the Massachusetts Institute of Technology, where she was a Sloan Fellow.
-She currently serves as the Caterpillar representative on the Board of Directors of the Sustainable Manufacturing Innovation Alliance and is a member of the Board of Directors of SPX Corporation.
-In the Peoria, IL area, Utley is a member of the Board of Trustees of Bradley University, the Community Advisory Board of St. Francis Medical Center, and the Heart of Illinois United Way.
+She is a member of the Board of Directors of SPX Corporation.
+In the Peoria, IL area, Utley is a member of the Board of Trustees of Bradley University and the Community Advisory Board of St. Francis Medical Center.
 She is also a member of the Society of Women Engineers, the Illinois Valley Striders and the US Triathlon Association.